douglasgreen/outlines/computing/programming_languages/php.md

 #### Introduction to MySQL

 -   **MySQL**: A relational database management system based on SQL (Structured Query Language).
-It\'s used for storing, retrieving, and managing data in a structured format.
+It's used for storing, retrieving, and managing data in a structured format.
 MySQL databases are composed of tables, which have rows and columns similar to a spreadsheet.

 -   **Relational Databases**: MySQL organizes data into one or more data tables in which data types may be related to each other; these relations help structure the data.
 SQL is used to write queries for operations like data retrieval, updates, and deletion.